MiddlewareNewZealand/dashboard-doc/docs/features/widgets/travelplans.md

 ## Notes

 :::danger
-Travel plans makes use of SSG and hydration for quick updates and loading.
+Travel plans makes use of SSG and hydration for quick updates and live data.
 If you encounter null issues, this is likely why
 :::

 :::info